HackrHIVE/FluterList/README.md

 A new Flutter application.

-## Add google-services.json file on your own. (deleted mine for security reasons)
+Add google-services.json file on your own. (deleted mine for security reasons)
+## Data is stored in Firebase (Fetching all information from Firebase Cloud Firestore)
 ![](sample.gif)